-Many service-learning opportunities exist in and out of school, and students are encouraged to participate.
-CIPLC supports local orphanages and hospitals, and our students participate in numerous other community activities.
-The school encourages students and parents to read the weekly Gecko Express for news about upcoming service learning opportunities.
+Service-learning opportunities exist in and out of school, and students are encouraged to participate.
+CIPLC supports local orphanages and hospitals, and our students participate in additional community activities.
+The school encourages students and parents to follow TLC for news about upcoming service learning opportunities.